 But all of these items, though wonderful, had little issues.
 For example, the cashmere pashmina was in very good condition but smelled musty and also had a few light bobbles, the belt on the dress had slight bobbling, the blazer seemed nearly new so was too good not to buy but the arms were too long and need to be folded up.
 It’s rare that you will find absolute perfection but don’t let this put you off as you will miss out to some fabulous pieces.
 Instead read my tips below on reviving and repurposing your treasure.

-Caring for delicate fabrics like cashmere, wool and silk need not be a headache as long as you know what your doing.
+REVIVING DELICATE FABRICSCaring for delicate fabrics like cashmere, wool and silk need not be a headache as long as you know what you're doing.
 Cashmere and wool naturally pill in places like underarms so this is what you will undoubtedly come across with a second hand find.
-To deal with this, use a knitwear comb.
+To deal with this, use a Knitwear Comb.
 It’s easier to de-pill when you’re wearing the item.
 Hold the area and gently brush the rough edge against the wool, the pills are then removed and stick to the comb.
 Don’t be tempted to use an electronic fabric shaver, these are ok with very hardwearing fabrics, but they will eat very delicate items and create holes instantly.

 When it comes to washing delicates like cashmere, you don’t always need to dry clean, but I would advise against using the washing machine on even the wool or handwash setting.
 Instead, hand wash them yourself using a gentle washing liquid.
 Dissolve the laundry liquid thoroughly in lukewarm water.
 Ours is made from aloe vera and rosemary with very gentle soap.
 Leave to soak then rinse gently and make sure you wash coloured garments separately.
 Squeeze gently, do not twist or wring and this will stretch the shape.
 Dry flat after removing excess water, away from direct heat and sunlight.
 Finally, press with damp cloth, using a cool iron and iron from the inside of the garment.
 Expensive brand-new silk items should really be dry cleaned but for second-hand silk items I would be happy to hand wash as above.
 For ironing silk items, a steamer is sometimes easier to use.